jeeberhardt/unrolr/examples/README.md

 # Unrolr
-Conformational clustering of MD trajectories using (pivot-based) Stochastic Proximity Embedding
+Conformational clustering of MD trajectories using (pivot-based) Stochastic Proximity Embedding with dihedral angles

 ## Tutorial